MENU

 4.1 Use of clean rooms

-4.1.1 Before the newly built or renovated clean room is put into operation, the company's production and manufacturing department, equipment and power department, quality department and construction unit must jointly verify the purification and air conditioning system, and it can only be put into use after the relevant indicators are tested and qualified.
+4.1.1 Before the newly built or renovated Clean Room is put into operation, the company's production and manufacturing department, equipment and power department, quality department and construction unit must jointly verify the purification and air conditioning system, and it can only be put into use after the relevant indicators are tested and qualified.

 4.1.2 All personnel entering the clean room must wear the clean work clothes of this area in accordance with the process hygiene management regulations and enter the clean room according to its purification procedures.